walmartlabs/costanza/README.md

     at ret (http://localhost/base.js:1:9860)
 ```

-Showing that the error occurred in the `click .js-big-red-button` event handler of the throax `home` view as well as providing the stack trace associated with that event.
+Showing that the error occurred in the `click .js-big-red-button` event handler of the Thorax `home` view as well as providing the stack trace associated with that event.

 ## Features